 Make sure that the first motor is homing and stops homing when reaching the reference switch.

-Make sure that the second motor is homing and stops homing when reaching the reference switch,
+Make sure that the second motor is homing and stops homing when reaching the reference switch.

 The GPS should be placed where reception is possible.
 When you see in the log-printing that the system has achieved GPS-time and date then enter “hwclock –s” This will set the internal battery-powered real-time clock in the MOXA box to the received GPS-time.